Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

 ---
-title: Running Teku
+title: Start Teku
+sidebar_position: 2
 ---

 # Start Teku

 You can run Teku as a beacon node and validator in a single process, or as separate processes.

 We recommend you run the beacon node and validator as a [single process] if they are to run on the same machine.

 !!! note